CHS is open to the public. Patient(s) can still utilize the options provided to submit documents via ONE of the following:

 Patients are to take alternate resources identification with them to their appointment to ensure providers have accurate and appropriate billing information.

-All patients are encouraged to apply for all resources available to them such as:
+All patients are required to apply for all resources available to them such as:

 - Worker’s Compensation